bastien-pruvost/bastien-pruvost/README.md

   </a>
 </p>

-My github has been a little empty lately, but I'm working hard:
+My github has been a little empty recently, but I'm working hard on Gitlab :

 ![image](https://github.com/bastien-pruvost/bastien-pruvost/assets/94443207/1ebe8f01-b1b0-4af9-aa48-5086aaf95425)